 First and foremost is the question regarding past experiences.
 Inquire about cases that were similar to yours and how the attorney handled them.
 Ask them about the clients that they had and how they took the process forward with them.
 Furthermore, don’t settle on their word.
 Ask them if you can speak to previous clients or find out about them on your own.
 Cross-reference what the lawyer has told you.

-2. Details of Your Case
+2. Details of Your Case – Strategy & Costs

 Questions under this section involve the costs, value, timeline and other details of your specific case.
-Ask them about the understanding that they’ve developed and how they intend to pursue things from here on.
+Ask them about the understanding that they’ve developed and how they intend to pursue your claim from here on.
 Also inquire about the fees before hand and make sure there are no hidden charges.
-Ask them about the value of your case and do they think it is worth pursuing legal action with your circumstances.
+Ask them about the value of your case and if they think it is worth pursuing legal action with your circumstances.
 In personal injury, you can also ask them about non-economical damages and whether they are applicable in your state and to your case.

 3. Connections and Resources